insysbio/IRT/online/README.txt

 III.
 INSTALLATION AND CONFIGURATION
 -----------------------------------
-To run IRT navigator:
+To run IRT navigator (Chrome application mode):
 1. Install Google Chrome (if it has not been installed on your PC).
 2. Double click one of starting files (alternatively):
   * STARTME.WIN.bat on MS Windows
   * STARTME.LINUX.sh on *NIX family systems
   * STARTME.OSX.command on macOS

-Alternative start:
+3. Use IRT navigator in created window.

+Alternative start (Web page mode):
 1. Install Google Chrome (if it has not been installed on your PC).
 2. Close all Google Chrome pages (if it is opened on your PC).
 3. Start chrome.exe from command promt with specific keys: "--allow-file-access-from-files --disable-popup-blocking".